malotian/webinar-pingfed-pingam/README.md

 If you wonder what docker images have been built throughout this setup, run this command:

-- `docker images | grep webinar`
+- `docker images | grep webinar`  // the result includes the images IDs
+- `docker rmi {image_id} {image_id} ...`  // use this to remove the images

-If the build process fails, due to missing resources or space limitations, try these:
+If the build process fails, due to missing resources, try these:

 - `docker rmi $(docker images -f "dangling=true" -q)`
 - `docker builder prune`

+If nothing helps, and you run into space limitations you cannot solve:
+- `docker system prune --all --force --volumes`
+  - - WATCH OUT, this will blow away ALL images on your machine!

 If you want to connect into a running image, use this:

 - `docker exec -it {container_name} bash`
   - **{container_name}** -- see **docker-compose.yml**

-To view log files in OpenAM:
+The default directory for log files in PingAM

-- `docker exec -it openamwebinarlocal bash`  // the prompt is now within the running container
+- `docker exec -it openamwebinarlocal bash`  // this takes you into the running container
-- `cd /forgerock/am_config/var/debug`
+- `/root/openam/var/`
-- `ls -la`  // several log files are listed

 To view log files in PingFederate: